kun-woo-park/AD_Paper_Survey_Korean/README.md

 # 3D_Perception_Survey
-This repository is surveying on 3D Perception(object detection) papers listed below.
+This repository is surveying on 3D Perception(object detection) papers listed below in korean.

 ## SSD
 - 3DSSD